Small Business Grants in Ireland: How To Find Funding Opportunities for Startups

 The National Enterprise Hub

 The National Enterprise Hub is a single source of information on all government support initiatives for businesses.
-Working with a network of government agencies and business groups, it consolidates over 180 government resources, enabling companies to easily access information on grants and funding, loans, training programmes, and expert advice on everything from tax reliefs to intellectual property matters.
+Working with a network of government agencies and business groups, it consolidates over 180 government resources, enabling companies to easily access information on small business grants and funding, loans, training programmes, and expert advice on everything from tax reliefs to intellectual property matters.

 Three-workers-discussing-grant-funding